LunaBitar1998/Image-Registeraion-for-Chest-CT-volumes/README.md

 ## **Overview**
-This repository contains a pipeline developed as part of the **[Challenge Name]**.
-The objective is to register inhale and exhale CT images, aligning anatomical landmarks to minimize the **Target Registration Error (TRE)**.
+This repository contains a pipeline developed as part of the **[4DCT DIR-Lab Challenge]**,which addresses Chronic Obstructive Pulmonary Disease (COPD) The objective is to register inhale and exhale CT images, aligning anatomical landmarks to minimize the **Target Registration Error (TRE)**.
 Given the inhale landmarks, the goal is to estimate the corresponding exhale landmarks with the lowest possible error.

 ---